Georgia Doom

 The Georgia Doom were a professional indoor football team based out of Macon, Georgia.
-They play their home games at Macon Coliseum.
+They played their home games at Macon Coliseum.
 They started as a midseason road team filling in for the folded Dayton Wolfpack in the National Arena League in 2017 before becoming a charter member of the American Arena League in 2018.
 The team suspended operations during the 2019 season.

-They are the third indoor team to play in Macon after the Macon Knights in af2 (2001–2006) and the Macon Steel of American Indoor Football (2012).
+They were the third indoor team to play in Macon after the Macon Knights in af2 (2001–2006) and the Macon Steel of American Indoor Football (2012).